ironplc/ironplc/docs/quickstart/helloworld.rst

 Let's review this program.
 IEC 61131-3 applications are structured from blocks called Program Organization Units (POUs).
-The :code:`PROGRAM` is a top level block and similar to the "main" function in other languages.
-The piece indicated by
+The :code:`PROGRAM` is a top level block and similar to the :code:`main` function in other languages.
+The section indicated by

 .. code-block::
    :name: main